AlizerUncaged/desktop-waifu/readme.md

 📥 Running:

-- Edit ``.env`` first!
-You only need to change ``OPENAI_KEY`` to yours.
-- Download or clone the repository to your computer.
+- First, you need to download this repository.
+You can do this by clicking on the green button above that says "Code" and then selecting "Download ZIP".

+- Once the download is complete, extract the contents of the ZIP file to a location on your computer where you can easily find it.

+- Next, you'll need to make some changes to a file called ``example.env``.
+This file is located in the same folder where you extracted the ZIP file.
+You can open it with a text editor like Notepad.

+- Look for the line that says ``OPENAI_KEY`` and replace the text after the equals sign with your own OpenAI key.
+You'll also need to change the ``ELEVENLABS_KEY`` to yours.
+If you're not using Elevenlabs, you can change the ``VOICE`` variable to ``voicevox``.

-- Run VTube Studio, enable API access.
-Shown in the right side in the settings menu.
-Make sure port is ``8001``.
+- After that, you need to run a program called "VTube Studio" and enable API access.
+You can do this by going to the settings menu and selecting the option on the right side.
+Make sure the port number is set to "8001".

 <div>
 <center>